-Gun violence in the United States has been a controversial topic, particularly in recent years.
+Gun control and violence in the United States has been a controversial topic, particularly in recent years.
 Some citizens and politicians push for gun control, while others believe that the country’s laws surrounding guns should remain the same.
-One law that is particularly controversial is the “stand your ground” law.
+Gun laws vary by state, including regulations on purchasing firearms and concealed or open carry permits and laws.
+One particularly controversial law is the “stand your ground” law.

 Stand your ground laws allow a person to use force if necessary if there is a threat of harm.
 Many self-defense laws state that a person that believes they are being threatened with personal injury has a duty to retreat.
 If there is a continued threat after leaving, the threatened person is permitted to use force to defend themselves.
 In stand your ground states, there is no duty to retreat.